ryanennns/LCBOstats/README.md

 ## Why did you make this?

-To enable open source, cost efficient alcoholic beverage acquisition for the province of Ontario, of course! :)
+To enable open source, cost-efficient alcoholic beverage acquisition for the province of Ontario, of course! :)